Skip to content

 Health GoalNutriScoreWhy This Score?

-Pregnancy NutritionNutriScore A6 dates/day in last 4 weeks reduces need for labor induction by 50%.
-Rich in folate, iron, potassium, and magnesium.
+Pregnancy NutritionNutriScore AConsuming 6 dates/day in last 4 weeks of pregnancy promotes cervical dilation and reduces need for labor induction.
+Rich in iron, potassium, and folate.

 PERSONALIZED NUTRITION